 Avocado & Artichoke Heart Dip

-- 1 cup artichoke hearts, drained / rinsed
+- 1 cup artichoke hearts in brine, drained / rinsed

 - 2 small avocados